Off-Leash Camp FAQs

 How much does camp cost?

-The Off-Leash experience costs $75 per PD Day or $300 a week.
-All proceeds go to Ottawa’s animals!
+OHS camps cost $75 per PD Day or $300 per week.
+All proceeds go to the animals!

 What does my child need to bring to camp?

-Your child should bring lunch, at least two snacks, and a bottle of water.
+Your child should bring closed-toe shoes, comfortable clothing that can come into contact with animals, a lunch, at least two snacks, and a bottle of water.
 Please refrain from bringing peanuts or products containing nuts to the OHS.
-It’s important to wear clothing that can come into contact with animals and is comfortable participating in a variety of activities.
-Closed-toed shoes are also required.

 When should I drop off/pick-up my child?